 A step up from the Type II head due to its larger ports and more extensive porting - similar to our pure race heads but with slightly smaller ports, valves and valve springs.
 Designed for high performance street use, track day, rally, Targa and Carerra Panamerica race cars.
 Recommended for larger displacement performance engines, especially our 2.3 and 2.5 liter stroked engines where 180 - 240 HP or more is the goal. $1850 (Core charge $175) This head is now availalbe with larger valve sizes - 46 mm intake and 38 mm ext - email for details.

 The Type IV is an ultra high performance street/race head based on recent developments from our racing test program.
 It has some special features to distinguish it and is custom designed for each application.
 Email for details and options.

-- All prices and performance information above is based on heads built up from B20 F cores.
+- All prices and performance information above for B20 heads are based on heads built up from B20 F cores.

 - Prices and performance of heads based on B18, B20B and B20E cores will vary.